Gallan Head where Eagles soar

 Although its known history as a place of surveillance goes back only 100 years or so, it is easy to speculate, once standing on the headland, that this was a stopping-off point for Neolithic and Bronze Age sea travelers, a place where anxious islanders watched out for invading Vikings and kept an eye on the seas during times of war in the ensuing centuries.

-By the summer of 2016 the land will be cleared of hazards left by the MOD and the old buildings made safe, so the land will once again be open to both the people of Uig, who have not had access to it for 60 years, and members of the public who have in recent years been deterred by the off-putting MOD notices.
+Moving things forward: by the summer of 2016 we had begun to clear the landof hazards left by the MOD and to make the old buildings made safe.
+The land is now once again open to the people of Uig and members of the public who who have not had access to it for 60 years.
 We wish to welcome everyone to share with us the experience of this beautiful place.

-We will be working towards the construction of a path to the highest point, this to be accessible by people of all abilities.
+We are working towards the construction of a path to the highest point, this to be accessible by people of all abilities.
 We believe this will be the first pathway in the Western Isles with full disabled access.

-We will be opening up the house known as Gallan Beag, which is at the end of the old RAF camp, as a small Visitor Centre, information point and tea-room – so, either before you visit the land, or after, you can come in, have a cup of tea, learn more about our plans for the future, see and purchase art and craft work by local creative people, most of it unique to this outlet and not available elsewhere, and sit and listen to the sounds of marine life in the surrounding waters – and if you are lucky, even whales and dolphins.
+We have opened up the house known as Gallan Beag, which is at the end of the old RAF camp, as a small Visitor Centre, information point and tea-room – so, either before you visit the land, or after, you can come in, have a cup of tea, learn more about our plans for the future, see and purchase art and craft work by local creative people, most of it unique to this outlet and not available elsewhere, Soon we will be installing a hydrophone in Aird Bay, linked to Gallan Beag, so you will be able to sit and listen to the sounds of marine life in the surrounding waters – and if you are lucky, even whales and dolphins.